dhaval201279/dhaval-shah.com/content/post/2024-08-18-understanding-networking-stack.md

 The journey of sender application's data to the [NIC's](https://en.wikipedia.org/wiki/Network_interface_controller) interface begins in user space, where an application generates data to be transmitted over the network.
 This data is transferred to the kernel space through a system call via [Socket's](https://en.wikipedia.org/wiki/Unix_domain_socket) Send Buffers, as a **_struct sk_buff_** (socket buffer i.e. SKB) - a data type that holds the data and its associated metadata.
 The SKB then traverses the transport, network, and link layers, where relevant headers for protocols like TCP/UDP, IPv4, and MAC are added.

 Link layer mainly comprises of **queueing discipline** (qdiscs). **qdiscs** operate as a parent-child hierarchy, allowing multiple child *qdiscs* to be configured under a parent qdisc.
 Depending on priority, the _qdiscs_ determines when the packet is to be forwarded to the **driver queue** (a.k.a Ring Buffer).
-Finally, the NIC reads the packets and eventually deque them on wire :sweat_smile:
+Finally, the NIC reads the packets and eventually deque them on wire.

 ## Optimizable Areas
 1. **TCP Connection Queues** <br />